 You need to seek medical attention right away, even if you believe you are uninjured or that your injuries are mild.
 It is common for injuries to become apparent in the days and weeks following the accident, and you want to get prompt medical attention.

 You need to avoid speaking to the other drivers’ insurance companies.
 They may ask for a recorded or signed statement, and you should refuse.
 Tell them that you do not want to offer a statement before speaking with your attorney.
 You should then speak to an attorney.
-You can receive a free consultation for your case with an auto accident attorney in Peachtree City, GA, and he or she will be able to advise you on the next steps to take.
+You can receive a free consultation for your case with Peachtree City car accident lawyer at Wade Law and he or she will be able to advise you on the next steps to take.

 You should always keep in mind that there is a statute of limitations and that the longer you wait to contact an attorney, the harder it will be to win your case.
-If you keep this advice in mind and contact a Fayetteville accident lawyer as soon as you can, then you should be able to receive the compensation that you deserve for your injuries.
+If you keep this advice in mind and call a Peachtree City car accident lawyer as soon as you can, then you should be able to receive the compensation that you deserve for your injuries.